syrus-bot/community/CONTRIBUTING.md

    The versioning scheme we use is [semantic versioning][semver].
 Once again, this is not necessary for repositories that use the automatic release workflow.
-5. You may merge the Pull Request once you have acquired the approval of two other developers, or if you do not have permission to do that, you may request the most recent reviewer to do it for you.
+5. You may merge the Pull Request if any of the following are true (and, if you cannot merge yourself, you may ask the most recent reviewing contributor to do it for you):
+   * *a)* The contributions are on `staging` targeted at `master`, the source has been tested properly and passes all workflows *AND* has the approval of two organization members.
+   * *b)* The contribution is on a `dev/*` branch targeted at `staging` and your code passes all tests and workflows.
+   * *c)* The contribution is from an external branch targeted at `staging` and your code passes all tests and workflows.

 [semver]: https://semver.org